 10. I've sent some items but have not received any feedback and don't know if you need any more?

-We are very sorry if you have not received any communication from Tiny Sparks WA in regards to your generous donations, they are all very much appreciated and your efforts have not gone unnoticed!
-Please remember to include an email address within your package in order to receive communication.
+We are very sorry if you have not received any communication from Tiny Sparks WA regarding your generous donations, they are all very much appreciated and your efforts have not gone unnoticed!
+Please remember to include an email address or mobile phone number within your package in order to receive communication.
 Once a month or as volunteer time allows, all donations are sorted and logged, then donors are notified of their parcels safe arrival.
 Please be patient if you have been waiting a couple of weeks.

-11. Can I drop my item in to your office rather than posting them?
+12. Can I drop my item in off rather than posting them?